binzhang-u5f6c/binzhang-u5f6c.github.io/content/posts/linux/sed-and-awk.md

 The command only replace the first occurrence in each line.
 Using flag `g` to replace all occurrences.

-Delete command is usually in conjunction with address or text pattern.
+Deleting command is usually in conjunction with address or text pattern.

 ```bash
 sed '2d' filename